candide-guevara/candide-guevara.github.io/_posts/funny/0000-00-00-corporate-level-up.md

 ---
-title: Rant, climbing your way up in a big company
+title: Rant, Climbing your way up in a big company
 date: 2015-04-03
-categories: [misc, rant, office]
+categories: [misc]
 ---

 Working for a big company has its fair share ludicrousness.
 Sometimes I really wonder if the